gaming-ideas/.github/profile/README.md

 ## Intro

 Aim of the hack, theme
+Group up or hack as individuals?

 ## Inspiration

 Links to repos: memory game, trivia quiz, etc, etc
-Ask Copilot for help generating Ideas
+Ask Copilot for help generating ideas

 ## Judging Criteria

 - Most complete
 - Creative uses of Copilot
 - Bonus points for festivity

+## Submitting

+Where?
+How will we judge?
+Who will judge?

 ## Copilot Tips and Tricks